 Alongside these new features, important restrictions apply.

-Incoming Foreign Currency Will Auto-Convert to THB
+Third-Party Foreign Currency Payments Will Auto-Convert to THB

 Overseas Transfers Within Wise’s Thailand Structure